smithk58/xiv-raid-hub-api/README.md

 ## Development server

 Run `npm run start-dev` to start the dev server.
+Make sure to first include a `.env` file in the root of your project with the required values or startup with fail.
+Development also requires running [XIV Raid Hub](https://github.com/smithk58/xiv-raid-hub) to see the UI.
+May also require [XIV Raid Hub Bot](https://github.com/smithk58/xiv-raid-hub-bot) if you're touching functionality that requires the bot, such as alarms.

 ## Build